These procedures should be used unless specifically stated otherwise:

 Regular Season (weeknight games and weekend tournaments)

-If a coach wishes to protest, they should approach the official as stated above.
 The official should ensure that the protest is logged in the game sheet and should write a description of the protest.
 This should not take more than five (5) minutes.
-Then, the game should resume as normal.
-At the earliest opportunity (between quarters or after the game), the official should notify PAWPRA leadership of this protest and the details.

 Post-Season